Box 25-1 Master Surgeon's Corner

 Abdominal hysterectomy was the foundation of gynecologic surgery for the latter half of the 20th century.
 However, several recent developments have resulted in fewer of these procedures being performed each year, a trend that is expected to continue into the future.
 Nonoperative techniques, such as office endometrial ablation, insertion of levonorgestrel-releasing intrauterine devices, and outpatient uterine artery embolization, have enabled many women to avoid hysterectomy.
 Additionally, the rapid introduction of minimally invasive surgery over the past decade has decreased the number of abdominal hysterectomies being performed.
 In many training programs, abdominal cases are now often mainly performed in extreme circumstances, such as a frozen pelvis or massively enlarged uteri.
 As a result, residents currently graduating may have more experience using a laparoscopic approach.
 Since trainees in obstetrics and gynecology are increasingly confronted with a wider range of techniques that must be mastered, and fewer hysterectomies are being performed each year, the need for improved surgical education to achieve competency is increasingly recognized.3

 Despite the recent paradigm shift to minimally invasive surgery, approximately two-thirds of uteri in the United States are still removed through an abdominal incision.
 As high-volume surgeons, the majority of gynecologic oncologists have increasingly incorporated laparoscopic and robotic techniques into their practice.4 However, one-quarter of hysterectomies are performed by gynecologic surgeons who perform fewer than 10 per year.
 Such lower volume surgeons continue to perform the vast majority of their hysterectomies abdominally.5

-Abdominal hysterectomy allows the greatest ability to manipulate pelvic organs and thus is often preferred to a ...
+Abdominal hysterectomy allows the greatest ability to manipulate pelvic organs and thus is often preferred ...